Bladder exstrophy care at Mayo Clinic

 Most infants with bladder exstrophy treated at Mayo Clinic will have the complete primary repair of bladder exstrophy approach to surgery.

 Mayo Clinic also has one of the largest centers in the world for treating adults over age 18 who have bladder exstrophy.

 - Individualized approach.
 The condition and treatment needs of every child born with bladder exstrophy are unique.
-Doctors at Mayo Clinic work to provide exactly the care your child needs.
+Your child's individual needs will guide care at Mayo Clinic.

 - Research.
 Doctors at Mayo Clinic's campus in Minnesota research genetics, risks, causes, and diagnostic and treatment options for bladder exstrophy and other birth defects.